LouiseSteward/learn/breast-care/text/quiz-06.md

 ---
-title: Test 6.
+title: Quiz 6.
 Treatment of breast cancer
 style: test
 ---

-# Test 6: Treatment of breast cancer
+# Quiz 6: Treatment of breast cancer

 1. What is the aim of breast cancer treatment?
 	-	To prevent the cancer spreading to the other breast